hawkinsw/medava/README.md

 These days, operations that claim to offer the fastest, most reliable transportation are all around.
 They are the subcontractors to whom Amazon, FedEx and others farm out the painstaking process of actually moving goods from one place to another (and paying their employees fair wages).
 A pharmacy ideally only wants to ship their goods using someone they can trust "When it absolutely, positively has to be there overnight".
 One of the conditions a pharmacy uses to determine the trustworthiness of a shipper is the transporter's ability to maintain a consistent temperature.
 The pharmacy will only ship a medicine with a transporter whose temperature-control parameters are compatible with the safe temperatures of the medicine they are sending.

-To equip our simulation to support such a condition, we will have to add some features to the `Transporter` class.
+To equip our simulation to support verifying such a requirement, we will have to add some features to the `Transporter` class.
 Let's add two fields, a low temperature and a high temperature, to keep track of the low and high temperature, respectively, that the transporter guarantees.
 Add the following code to the `Transporter` class:

 ```Java
     private double mLowTemperature, mHighTemperature;